GeloneJT/react-just-your-teams/ProjectOveriew.md

     * Start styling
     * Integrate chat room
         * Dave and Mike will begin working on this with James

+** FOR JAMES AND DAVE -> .config in chatmessage, app.css in chatmessage, socket.io(http) in server.js
 ## Requirements Check List
 -   Must use RectJS
     * Will add a user interaction portion of site